-Based on the preceding findings, the Transportation Planning Section concludes that existing transportation facilities will be adequate to carry the anticipated traffic generated by the development based on the maximum proposed density.
-Furthermore, the uses proposed will not generate traffic, which would lower the level of service anticipated by the land use and circulation systems shown on the approved area master plan, in accordance with Section 27-195 of the Prince George's County Code.
+Based on the preceding findings, existing transportation facilities will be adequate to carry the anticipated traffic generated by the development, based on the maximum proposed density.
+The facilities will therefore be adequate to carry the anticipated traffic generated by the maximum recommended density.
+Furthermore, the uses proposed will not generate traffic which would lower the level of service anticipated by the land use and circulation systems shown on the approved area master plan, in accordance with Section 27-195 of the Prince George's County Code.